MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/index.md

 ---
 title: "Styling Xamarin.Forms Apps"
-description: "Using styles to customize appearance" ms.prod: xamarin ms.assetid: EABF5072-B89B-4356-B7B3-1C6B40358926 ms.technology: xamarin-forms
+description: "This guide explains how to style Xamarin.Forms applications by using XAML styles, and by using Cascading Style Sheets." ms.prod: xamarin ms.assetid: EABF5072-B89B-4356-B7B3-1C6B40358926 ms.technology: xamarin-forms